thoughtspot/cs_tools/docs/tools/scriptability/README.md

 ## Detailed scenarios

+=== "Testing connections"

+    ThoughtSpot connections map to a database connection.
+If the database is updated, the connection may no longer work.
+    The only way to test in the UI is to check each connecition by searching or viewing data.
+However, with scriptability you can test all connections via the command line using the `scriptability connection-check` command.

 === "Exporting TML"

     Some customers want to back up the metadata as TML in the file system or a version control system (VCS), such as `git`.
-This is done simply by using the `scriptability --export` and saving the files to a directory.
-Then you can use the VCS to add the TML.
+This is done simply by using the `scriptability export` and saving the files to a directory.
+Then use the VCS to manage the TML.

 === "Migrate content"

     Migrating content consist of exporting, (optionally) modifying, and then importing content.
+Migration can happen between ThoughtSpot Instances, such as from a development to a production instance.
+It can also be used to migrate content between orgs.

     You will want to do the following for this scenario:

-    1. Create the connection and tables manually if they don't exist.
-This step is needed because the scriptability tool doesn't currently support connections.
-    2. Create a mapping file for tables if one doesn't exist.
-Note that you can use `scriptability create-mapping` to create a new, empty mapping file.
-    3. Export the TML to be migrated using `scriptability export`.
+    1. Export the TML to be migrated using `scriptability export`.
-    4. (Optional) Modify the TML as appropriate.
+    2. (Optional) Modify the TML as appropriate.
-    5. Import the TML using `scriptability import --force-create`.
+    3. Import the TML using `scriptability import --force-create`.
 The `force-create` parameter will make sure the content is created as new and not updating existing content.

     NOTE: To migrate changes, simply leave out the `--force-create` parameter.
 New content will automatically be created and existing content (based on the mapping file) will be updated.